plantinformatics/pretzel-documentation-website/docs/Basic-Functions/Search-tab.md

 ### BLAST search inputs

-To perform a BLAST seach, please input both a DNA sequence and select a reference genome to search against.
+To perform a BLAST search, please input both a DNA sequence and select a reference genome to search against.

 An example search is shown below: